horker/oxyplotcli2/docs/md/New-OxyFunctionAnnotation.md

 ## DESCRIPTION

-Returns an OxyPlot.Annotations.FunctionAnnotation object that represents an annotation that shows a function rendered as a path.
+Returns an object that represents an annotation that shows a function rendered as a path.